HoangTuanKiet/INT3306_21_N1_Week1/README.md

-"This repository is belong to Hoàng Tuấn Kiệt.
+This repository is belong to Hoàng Tuấn Kiệt.
 Under the collaboration of:
 Tran Duc Hoang Hung